chris3127/HowDoYouFeelTerminalApp/README.md

 ## Dependencies

-json
-random
-argparse
-pylint
-pytest
+json,
+random,
+argparse,
+pylint,
+pytest,
 pyinstaller

 ## System requirements

+This application will run on any system with a command line.
+There are no performance requirements for this application.

 # Testing procedure
 Test script test_HDYF.py tests the fuctions check_input, file_to_string and file_to_dict.
-To run the test, run the command "python3 test_HDYF.py" in the terminal or run the script test.sh using the command ./"test.sh".
+To run the test, run the command "python3 test_HDYF.py" in the terminal or run the script test.sh using the command ./test.sh
 An outline of the tests are:
 - check_input takes an uppercase string and an integer, running them though the check_input fuction which should return the string in lowercase and return None for the integer.
 This is used to make the input in the second menu non-case sensitive and catch integer inputs.
 - file_to_string creates a temporary txt file and writes a string to the file.
 It then runs the file through the function file_to_string and checks if the output is equal to the initial string that was written to the file.
 At the end of the test, it deletes the temporary file.